Parthyapps/OOPS_Concepts_Kotlin/README.md

 - ✔️ Abstraction → NewsDataSource hides API implementation details.shows only neccessary action.

 # 1. Class and Object and Encapsulation
- - We have created one class name Student the class is a blueprint for creating objects.
+ - If We created one class that class name is called as a Student.
+The class is a blueprint for creating objects.
  - Inside the class we create fun totalMark() method is an object is instance of a class, meaning it is a real-world entity created using the class.
 ```kotlin
 // When we fetch data, each article is stored as an object of this class.